 29 October 2019 - Reading time: 3 Minutes

-A recent survey from the CIPD, the HR professionals’ body, found that almost half (48%) of UK employers who employ EU nationals believe that Brexit has led to an increase in in the number of those expressing insecurity about their jobs.
+A recent survey from the CIPD, the HR professionals’ body, found that almost half (48%) of UK employers who employ EU nationals believe that Brexit has led to an increase in the number of those expressing insecurity about their jobs.
 UK nationals working in the EU are no doubt experiencing similar emotions.

 When employees feel insecure, they often become less motivated and productive.
 Equally worrying for employers is that with some employees no longer feeling welcome in their adopted countries, it could become increasingly difficult to retain those with key knowledge and skills.